-    - Bibliographical references should be avoided.
-If the references are considered weaknesses, and an overall assessment by the reviewer. essential, the citation style adopted by NICE Journal of Business should be used.
+- Bibliographical references may be avoided.
+If the references are considered essential, the citation style adopted by NICE Journal of Business should be used.

 Thus, the review should be an objective assessment of the book, indicating its specific strengths and weaknesses and an overall assessment.

 NICE Journal of Business invites academicians and professionals to contribute research papers, articles, abstracts of doctoral dissertations, major research project reports, case studies, comprehensive bibliography, and book reviews.
 The following are the guidelines for authors:

 - The contribution must be original, neither published nor under consideration for publication anywhere else.

 - The cover page should contain the title of the paper, author's name, designation, official address, contact phone number, and the e-mail address.
 The next page should contain an abstract of not more than 150 words, along with five key words.
 The main text should not contain author's name.

 - The Abstract of the paper should be in the structured form (Emerald’s pattern).

 - The References should be given at the end of the manuscript and should contain only those cited in the text of the manuscript.
 These should be given in an alphabetical order of the first author’s surname, and should follow the APA style.

 - The Notes (Footnotes) should be avoided.
 If they are considered necessary, they should be indicated by serial number in the text (1, 2…) as also at the end of the research paper, on a separate sheet, just before the references.
 The notes should not be mixed with the references.

 - The Tables and Figures should be numbered consecutively, in international numerals, and should appear soon after the text where they are cited first.
 The figures should be accommodated within two-thirds of the A-4-size paper.
 All the figures and tables must be suitably numbered and captioned.